 Lionel HO scale take 1: 1957-1966

-Lionel re-entered the toy market in 1946, and for several years it couldn’t keep up with demand.
+Lionel re-entered the toy market in 1946, and for several years it couldn’t keep up with demand for its O gauge sets.
 But by the mid 1950s, the demand started to subside a bit.
 Meanwhile, a separate branch of the hobby really started to emerge.
 Sure, people built scenes and placed Lionel trains around them and called it model railroading for years.
 But HO scale model railroading was a bit different, placing emphasis on scale realism that Lionel had done only rarely.
 Lionel and its rivals, A.C.
 Gilbert and Marx, could see HO scale was going to challenge more traditional toy trains in popularity, if not exceed it.
 By 1957, all three companies were in the game.

 Lionel’s initial HO scale trains were made by Rivarossi in Italy, but that arrangement only lasted a year.
 In 1958, Lionel switched to selling trains made by Athearn.
 Then, around 1960, Lionel was able to purchase tooling from John English, and use English’s HObbyline tooling to produce trains on its own.